 The cost of goods manufactured is the cost assigned to units either completed or still in the process of being completed at the end of an accounting period.
-This cost is most useful when disaggregated into its component parts and examined on a trend line.
-By doing so, you can determine the costs that a company is incurring over time to produce a certain mix and quantity of units.
 The concept is useful for examining the cost structure of a company's production operations.
+The best approach to examining the cost of goods manufactured is to disaggregate it into its component parts and examine them on a trend line.
+By doing so, one can determine the types of costs that a company is incurring over time to produce a certain mix and quantity of goods.

 This cost structure usually includes all of the following:

 - The cost of direct materials used in the manufacturing process during the period.